+Some people believe that if you spill salt, you have to toss a pinch over your shoulder to prevent bad luck.
 There are probably very few people in the world today that do not harbor at least one superstitious belief, regardless of their personality type.
 Early man looked to the sky, the animals or his gods for omens to help predict his future.
 It made no sense that luck was completely random and the universe provided no assistance in our fate.
 So, signs were seen in the sky and in nature and interpretations were made that were passed from generation to generation.
 Let's take a look at some of the most interesting cultures and subjects that attract the strangest superstitions.

 Some of the most common superstitions revolve around numbers.
 Ancient Greeks, Romans and Egyptians all had strong beliefs around the number 13.
 While Greeks believed 13 was a number to fear, both Chinese and Egyptian folks believe it brings good fortune.
 To this day, there is a fear around Friday the 13th.
 Number 7, on the other hand, is almost always considered lucky.
 This stems back to ancient times when only 7 planets were visible in the sky, often seen as 7 gods and goddesses.